In this article, we will talk about World Cup innings break time as well as other cricket format break times.

 ODI Innings Break Time

-Innings break time in the ODI or One Day Cricket International is 45 minutes longer.
+Innings break time in the ODI is 45 minutes longer.
 In specific conditions it may vary depending on the situation but mostly the length of time for the switch between the two teams from fielding to batting and vice-versa.

 In time loss scenarios: